 In Dynamic Application Security Testing, you attack your application searching for injection points, blocking any malicious request addressed to those vulnerable points.

 This is what we might call a symptomatic approach: detect the symptoms (the vulnerabilities) and provide a mechanism to avoid those consequences (basically, blocking requests with specific injection patterns).

 Kiuwan, however, uses a Static Application Security Testing approach.
 This based on an etiological approach, meaning the study of underlying causes.
 Symptoms are only the surface of the problem.
 Root causes must be detected and fixed in their origin.

 The more you know about how something works, the better you will be able to defend against it.

-If you clearly understand how injection works it will not be complicated

-  to fix it.
-You will see that once a door is open (i.e. there exists an

-  injection point) it’s a matter of imagination on the part of the

-  attacker to take advantage of it.
+If you clearly understand how injection works it will not be complicated to fix it.
+You will see that once a door is open (i.e. there exists an injection point) it’s a matter of imagination on the part of the attacker to take advantage of it.

-  Kiuwan will help you by scanning your source code and searching for all

-  those injection points.
+Kiuwan helps you by scanning your source code and searching for all those injection points.

-  It will show to you their root causes.
-It will provide remediation clues

-  and will let you assess how effective your remediation is.
+It shows to you their root causes.
+It provides remediation clues and lets you assess how effective your remediation is.